BRAHMISREE/THE_BLOCKSMITHS/README.md

 ## TCP:
 TCP (Transmission Control Protocol) is a connection-oriented protocol, meaning a connection must be established between the client and server before any data transmission occurs.

-Importance of client.connect()
+### Importance of client.connect():
 In a TCP-based communication setup, the client cannot send messages unless it first establishes a connection with the server.
-This is achieved using the client.connect() function.
-That is connection is automatically made when we intend to send a message.
+This is achieved using the `client.connect()` function.
+The connection is automatically made when we intend to send a message.

 ---